discord-openapi-clients/go/docs/ApplicationFormPartial.md

 `func (o *ApplicationFormPartial) UnsetInteractionsEndpointUrl()`

 UnsetInteractionsEndpointUrl ensures that no value is present for InteractionsEndpointUrl, not even an explicit nil
+### GetExplicitContentFilter

+`func (o *ApplicationFormPartial) GetExplicitContentFilter() ApplicationExplicitContentFilterTypes`

+GetExplicitContentFilter returns the ExplicitContentFilter field if non-nil, zero value otherwise.

+### GetExplicitContentFilterOk

+`func (o *ApplicationFormPartial) GetExplicitContentFilterOk() (*ApplicationExplicitContentFilterTypes, bool)`

+GetExplicitContentFilterOk returns a tuple with the ExplicitContentFilter field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExplicitContentFilter

+`func (o *ApplicationFormPartial) SetExplicitContentFilter(v ApplicationExplicitContentFilterTypes)`

+SetExplicitContentFilter sets ExplicitContentFilter field to given value.

+### HasExplicitContentFilter

+`func (o *ApplicationFormPartial) HasExplicitContentFilter() bool`

+HasExplicitContentFilter returns a boolean if a field has been set.

+### SetExplicitContentFilterNil

+`func (o *ApplicationFormPartial) SetExplicitContentFilterNil(b bool)`

+ SetExplicitContentFilterNil sets the value for ExplicitContentFilter to be an explicit nil

+### UnsetExplicitContentFilter
+`func (o *ApplicationFormPartial) UnsetExplicitContentFilter()`

+UnsetExplicitContentFilter ensures that no value is present for ExplicitContentFilter, not even an explicit nil
 ### GetMaxParticipants

 `func (o *ApplicationFormPartial) GetMaxParticipants() int32`